-The magnitude of these spillover effects vary among voters depending on their ideological alignment and socioeconomic status.
-Critically, the sign of the spillover effects also differ based on voters' ideological positions, which is the well-documented phenomenon of \textit{political polarization and echo chambers} \citep{bail2018exposure}.
-Moreover, political attitudes often leads to clusters of voters with similar turnout patterns in social media, i.e., \emph{network homophily}.
-Therefore, targeted ads exposure may be overlapped with groups of active voters, making it difficult to separate the causal impact of ads exposure from non-exposure voting patterns.
-The causal relation among outcome, treatment, and individual features over network is illustrated in Figure \ref{fig:causal}.
+Spillover magnitudes may vary by ideological alignment and socioeconomic status, and their signs may differ across ideological positions, reflecting \textit{political polarization and echo chambers} \citep{bail2018exposure}.
+At the same time, \textit{network homophily} clusters voters with similar turnout patterns, so targeted ad exposure may overlap with naturally active groups.
+This complicates the separation of causal impacts from baseline voting behavior.
+Figure~\ref{fig:causal} illustrates the causal relations among outcome, treatment, and networked individual features.